-Lower Slide Lake: Gros Ventre Slide Interpretive Trail Professional Review and Guide
+Lower Slide Lake: Gros Ventre Slide Interpretive Trail Professional Guide

 "The Gros Ventre River, a tributary of the Snake River, winds into Jackson Hole through Antelope Flats, forming a portion of the southern boundary of Grand Teton National Park.
 On June 23, 1 925, a 2,000-foot avalanche from Sheep Mountain, on the south side of the river valley, blocked the canyon and formed a natural dam 225-feet high and a mile wide.
 The dam blocked the Gros Ventre River, creating Lower Slide Lake.